anchvo/pp2-synonym-quiz-game/README.md

 - Martina Terlevic - my wonderful mentor
 - My sister
+- Holly and Thomas from tutor support

 ### Code

 - Trouble-Shooting for bugs and learning about additional code options was assissted by using [W3Schools](https://www.w3schools.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/).
+- The code for the creation of the startGame() and loadGame(gameType) functions has been taken and modified from the [Love Maths](https://github.com/anchvo/love-maths-walkthrough) walkthrough project that was created during the course with [Code Institute](https://codeinstitute.net).

 ### Content

+- The content for the questions, answers and examples were taken from and inspired by [Thesaurus.com](https://www.thesaurus.com/).